BigBossRabbit/SovereignKey/README.md

 If you would like to have your work added to the Knowledge Transfer section of the #SoverignKey then please do contact us via the form & we will get back to you.

-You can contribute to either, or both the, Easy Books & Easy Education, both described in the following section about Technologies Used.

 ## Technologies Used

-In this section, we can list down technologies or modules which we used while building the project to help others understand the creation components in a better manner.

-Accessible Computing is the goal of the #SoverignKey - Many individuals need access to a computer but do not have the funds to purchase one or to upgrade to newer models.
+Accessible Computing is the goal of the #SK - Many individuals need access to a computer but do not have the funds to purchase one or to upgrade to newer models.
 Others need a way to ensure the work they are doing is as private as possible without having to worry about the underlying privacy of the device they are using.

 By bringing technologies & information that have already been open sourced together in order to create a "Swiss Army Knife" type Soverign Solution, we have essentially found a way to export these tools in one product to the masses across the globe.